Blog

 3. Therefore, the universe has a cause.

-The classic objection to the KCA is that the argument infers that because everything in the universe has a cause, the universe has a cause.
+A classic objection to the KCA is that the argument infers that because everything in the universe has a cause, the universe has a cause.
 Thus, the KCA commits the Fallacy of Composition and is unsound.
-In this blog, I’ll examine this specific objection and argue that the KCA does not commit the Fallacy of Composition and remains a logically valid and sound argument for the existence of God.
+In this blog, I’ll examine this specific objection and argue that the KCA does not commit the fallacy of composition and remains a logically valid and sound argument for the existence of God.

 The Fallacy of Composition

 The Fallacy of Composition is an informal fallacy in logic.
-The fallacy takes place when one assumes that what is true for a member of a group is true for the entire group.
+The fallacy occurs when one assumes that what is true for a group member is true for the entire group.
 For example, If I accumulated a bundle of three-hundred matches in preparation for a yearlong camping trip, I could break each match with my bare hands.
 However, I could break the entire bundle collectively with my bare hands.

-If someone was renovating the property on which they live, and, to make it more aesthetically pleasing, they decide to buy a white fence kit.
+If someone was renovating the property they live in, and, to make it more aesthetically pleasing they buy a white fence kit.
 Since each piece of the fence is white, it does not matter where each board is placed; the entire fence will be white.
 Thus, the Fallacy of Composition does not apply.

 Determining if the Fallacy Applies to the Kalam

-From these two questions, we can determine that the KCA does not commit the Fallacy of Composition.
+These two questions show us that the KCA does not commit the Fallacy of Composition.
 First, the need for a cause does not decline just because effects increase.
 Two hundred effects beg for a cause just as much as two.
 In other words, causality is expansive.
-Causality is not subject dependent either.
-I outline examples where the bundle of matches would be unbreakable, and another where they would not be breakable.
-There is no scientific data or personal experience that suggest things that begin to exist requires a cause.
+Causality is not subject-dependent either.
+I outline examples where the bundle of matches would be unbreakable and others where they would not be breakable.
+Scientific data and personal experience show that something that begins to exist does require a cause.

-The first premise of the KCA is grounded in the metaphysical principle that something cannot come into being, from nothing uncaused.
+The first premise of the KCA is grounded in the metaphysical principle that something can come into being from nothing uncaused.
 Furthermore, given the reasons above, it does not commit the Fallacy of Composition.
 Thus, the KCA remains a viable argument for the existence of God.

 While You're Here